-For women of childbearing potential, lenalidomide is contraindicated unless all of the following are met:
+For women of childbearing potential, lenalidomide is contraindicated unless all of the following are met

-- She understands the expected teratogenic risk to the unborn child - She understands the need for effective contraception, without interruption, at least 4 weeks before starting treatment, throughout the entire duration of treatment, and at least 4 weeks after the end of treatment - Even if a woman of childbearing potential has amenorrhea she must follow all the advice on effective contraception - She should be capable of complying with effective contraceptive measures - She is informed and understands the potential consequences of pregnancy and the need to rapidly consult if there is a risk of pregnancy - She understands the need to commence the treatment as soon as lenalidomide is dispensed following a negative pregnancy test - She understands the need and accepts to undergo pregnancy testing at least every 4 weeks except in case of confirmed tubal sterilisation - She acknowledges that she understands the hazards and necessary precautions associated with the use of lenalidomide.

-For male patients taking lenalidomide, pharmacokinetic data has demonstrated that lenalidomide is present in human semen at extremely low levels during treatment and is undetectable in human semen 3 days after stopping the substance in the healthy subject (see section 5.2).
-As a precaution and taking into account special populations with prolonged elimination time such as renal impairment, all male patients taking lenalidomide must meet the following conditions:

-- Understand the expected teratogenic risk if engaged in sexual activity with a pregnant woman or a woman of childbearing potential - Understand the need for the use of a condom if engaged in sexual activity with a pregnant woman or a woman of childbearing potential not using effective contraception (even if the man has had a vasectomy), throughout treatment duration, during dose interruption and for at least 7 days after dose interruptions and/or cessation of treatment. - Understand that if his female partner becomes pregnant whilst he is taking MYOLID or 7 days after he has stopped taking MYOLID, he should inform his treating physician immediately and that it is recommended to refer the female partner to a physician specialised or experienced in teratology for evaluation and advice.

-The prescriber must ensure that for women of childbearing potential:

-- The patient complies with the conditions of the Pregnancy Prevention Programme, including confirmation that she has an adequate level of understanding. - The patient has acknowledged the aforementioned conditions.
+- .
+She understands the need for effective contraception, without interruption, at least 4 weeks before starting treatment, throughout the entire duration of treatment, and at least 4 weeks after the end of treatmen - She should be capable of complying with effective contraceptive measures - She is informed and understands the potential consequences of pregnancy and the need to rapidly consult if there is a risk of pregnancy - She understands the need and accepts to undergo pregnancy testing at least every 4 weeks except in case of confirmed tubal sterilisation - She acknowledges that she understands the hazards and necessary precautions associated with the use of lenalidomide For male patients taking lenalidomide, pharmacokinetic data has demonstrated that lenalidomide is present in human semen at extremely low evels during treatment and is undetectable in human semen 3 days after stopping the substance in the healthy subject (see section Pharmacokinetic properties).
+As a precaution and taking into account special populations with prolonged elimination time such as renal - Understand the need for the use of a condom if engaged in sexual activity with a pregnant woman or a woman of childbearing potential not using effective contraception (even if the man has had a vasectomy), during treatment and for at least 4 weeks after dose interruptions - Understand that if his female partner becomes pregnant whilst he is taking Lenalidomide or shortly after he has stopped taking Lenalidomide, he should inform his treating physician immediately and that it is recommended to refer the female partner to a physician specialised or experienced in teratology for evaluation and advice. - The patient complies with the conditions of the Pregnancy Prevention Programme, including confirmation that she has an adequate level of - Contraception Women of childbearing potential must use two effective methods of contraception for at least 4 weeks before therapy, during therapy, and - until at least 4 weeks after lenalidomide therapy and even in case of dose interruption unless the patient commits to absolute and co abstinence confirmed on a monthly basis.

-Contraception

-Women of childbearing potential must use at least one effective method of contraception for at least 4 weeks before therapy, during therapy, and until at least 4 weeks after lenalidomide therapy and even in case of dose interruption unless the patient commits to absolute and continuous abstinence confirmed on a monthly basis.
 If not established on effective contraception, the patient must be referred to an appropriately trained health care professional for contraceptive advice in order that contraception can be initiated.
 The following can be considered to be examples of suitable methods of contraception:

-- Implant

-- Levonorgestrel-releasing intrauterine system (IUS)
+• Levonorgestrel-releasing intrauterine system (IUS)

-- Medroxyprogesterone acetate depot
+Medroxyprogesterone acetate depot

-- Tubal sterilisation - Sexual intercourse with a vasectomised male partner only; vasectomy must be confirmed by two negative semen analyses - Ovulation inhibitory progesterone-only pills (i.e. desogestrel)

-Because of the increased risk of venous thromboembolism in patients with multiple myeloma taking lenalidomide and dexamethasone, and to a lesser extent in patients with multiple myeloma taking lenalidomide monotherapy, combined oral contraceptive pills are not recommended (see also section 4.5).
-If a patient is currently using combined oral contraception the patient should switch to one of the effective methods listed above.
-The risk of venous thromboembolism continues for 4-6 weeks after discontinuing combined oral contraception.
-The efficacy of contraceptive steroids may be reduced during co-treatment with dexamethasone (see section 4.5).

-Implants and levonorgestrel-releasing intrauterine systems are associated with an increased risk of infection at the time of insertion and irregular vaginal bleeding.
-Prophylactic antibiotics should be considered particularly in patients with neutropenia.

-Copper-releasing intrauterine devices are generally not recommended due to the potential risks of infection at the time of insertion and menstrual blood loss which may compromise patients with neutropenia or thrombocytopenia.
+• Sexual intercourse with a vasectomised male partner only; vasectomy must be confirmed by two negative semen analyses • Ovulation inhibitory progesterone-only pills (i.e. desogestrel) Because of the increased risk of venous thromboembolism in patients with multiple myeloma taking lenalidomide and dexamethasone, and to a lesser extent in patients with multiple myeloma taking lenalidomide monotherapy, combined oral contraceptive pills are not recommended (see also section Interaction with other medicinal products and other forms of interaction).
+If a patient is currently using combined oral $contraception \ the \ patient \ should \ switch \ to \ one \ of \ the \ effective \ methods \ listed \ above. \ The \ risk \ of \ venous \ thromboembolism \ continues \ for \ 4-6$ weeks after discontinuing combined oral contraception.
+The efficacy of contraceptive steroids may be reduced during co-treatment with irregular vaginal bleeding.
+Prophylactic antibiotics should be considered particularly in patients with neu Copper-releasing intrauterine devices are generally not recommended due to the potential risks of infection at the time of insertion and menstrual blood loss which may compromise patients with neutropenia or thrombocytopenia According to local practice, medically supervised pregnancy tests with a minimum sensitivity of 25 mIU/mL must be performed for women of